laxmankrishnamurti/Open-Source/Git/03-Branches.md

 git branch <new-branch>
 git switch <existing-branch-name>

-# Create and switch to the brach
+# Create and switch to a new branch
 git switch -c <branch-name>

 # Checkout to existing branch